Serraphim-01/T-Office/README_FEATURE_ACCESS.md

 - **inventory/inbound/delete-transaction** - Allows users to delete inbound transactions
 - **inventory/inbound/mark-as-stored** - Allows users to mark inbound transactions as stored

+Important: Inventory Inbound features are dependent on the main Inbound page access.
+When the main Inbound page (`inventory/inbound`) is disabled for a department, all related sub-features are automatically inaccessible.
+When the main Inbound page is enabled, individual Inbound features can be selectively enabled or disabled.

 #### Store Features
 - **inventory/store/export-csv** - Allows users to export stored transactions to CSV
 - **inventory/store/create-outbound** - Allows users to create outbound transactions from stored items

+Important: Inventory Store features are dependent on the main Store page access.
+When the main Store page (`inventory/store`) is disabled for a department, all related sub-features are automatically inaccessible.
+When the main Store page is enabled, individual Store features can be selectively enabled or disabled.

 #### Outbound Features
 - **inventory/outbound/export-csv** - Allows users to export outbound transactions to CSV